n-mounier/bGWAS/doc/Lifespan_Analysis.md

 | rs10455872 |          10 |   37196047 | 10.28154 |           1.8779506 |              1.114773 |             8.403586 |               1.497571 |  5.611478 | 2.006052e-08 |
 | rs8042849  |           3 |   13384532 | 10.65939 |           0.1103939 |              1.084015 |            10.548993 |               1.474818 |  7.152742 | 8.506164e-13 |

-Among these hits…: Not APOE (or CHRNA, but smoking not used so OK) … needs to be looked at a bit more\!
+Among these hits…: Not APOE (or CHRNA, but smoking not used so makes sense?) … needs to be looked at a bit more\!
-Should we also look at non significant SNPs (based on BF) but with significant direct effects?
+Should we also look at non significant SNPs (based on BFs) but with significant direct effects? -\> create a function to extract SNPs having significant direct (posterior) SNPs independently of prior/BFs?